 7 Tips for Small Bathroom Organization

-They have made our space feel tidy, neat, and user friendly!
+This real life solutions have made our small bathroom space feel tidy, neat, and so much more user friendly!

 Here’s how the situation looked before adding in some practical shelves.

-A kitchen plate rack provides a handy separation of items so they don’t need to be stacked on top of each other.
-Since it didn’t have a top shelf, an Ikea mirror was added to function as one.
+A corner kitchen plate rack provided a handy separation of items so they don’t need to be stacked on top of each other.
+Since my particular wire shelf unit didn’t have a solid top, an Ikea mirror was added to function as one.

 Now things are easy to access and reach, with the most often used items placed front and center.